Atlas Obscura

-Atlas Obscura is an American-based online magazine and travel company.
+Atlas Obscura is an American-based travel and exploration company.
 It was founded in 2009 by author Joshua Foer and documentary filmmaker/author Dylan Thuras.
-It catalogs unusual and obscure travel destinations via user-generated content.
-The articles on the website cover a number of topics including history, science, food, and obscure places.
+It catalogs unusual and obscure travel destinations via professional and user-generated content, operates group trips to destinations around the world, produces a daily podcast, as well as books, TV and film.
+The brand covers a number of topics including history, science, food, and obscure places.

 History

 Thuras and Foer met in 2007, and soon discussed ideas for a different kind of atlas, featuring places not commonly found in guidebooks.
 They hired a web designer in 2008 and launched Atlas Obscura in 2009.

-Sommer Mathis (formerly of The Atlantic's CityLab) was the site's Editor in Chief from 2017 to 2020.
-She was succeeded by Samir Patel, formerly of Archaeology magazine, who became the site's Editorial Director in 2020 and Editor in Chief in 2021.
+Annetta Black was the site's first senior editor.